jcheminform/jcheminform-author-guidelines/guidelines/datanote.md

 [OSI-approved Open Source Licenses](http://opensource.org/licenses/alphabetical) for software.
 For any software, the source code must be provided.**

-Data articles should describe a curated, CCZero or CC-BY-licensed dataset likely to be of broad utility.
+A Data Note should describe a curated, CCZero or CC-BY-licensed dataset likely to be of broad utility.
 The dataset must be curated as detailed in this publication and archived for long-term reuse.
-A Data article describes the content of the data set, the method used to curate the data, and a description of how the dataset deposition complies with the [FAIR principles](https://doi.org/10.1162/DINT_R_00024).
-Unlike with a Database paper, a Data paper focuses on the data itself and not how the data can be graphically or otherwise explored.
+A Data Note describes the content of the data set, the method used to curate the data, and a description of how the dataset deposition complies with the [FAIR principles](https://doi.org/10.1162/DINT_R_00024).
+Unlike with a Database paper, Data Notes focus on the data itself and not how the data can be graphically or otherwise explored.

+The structure of a Data Notes paper, should include the following components:

-Data articles should include an abstract that does not exceed 350 words.
+* an abstract that does not exceed 350 words

-A graphical abstract can be supplied which, together with the article title, should provide the reader with a visual description of the type of chemistry covered in the article.
-The graphical abstract should be 920 x 300 pixels and a maximum of 150KB jpeg, png or svg file.
-Authors are encouraged to make judicious use of colour in graphical abstracts.
-All graphical abstracts should have a white background and where possible should fill the available width.
+* an Objective section
+* a Data description
+* a Limitations section
+* followed by the common sections Abbreviations, Declarations, and References

+The main section of the article starts with a Objective section explaining where the data came from and why it was collected citing a selection of relevant literature, particularly articles describing data (re)used in this article, and how this data is or can be used.
+The Limitations section should discuss the limitations of the data to help the reader to assess the reusability.

+The Data description should contain a table describing the data files presented in this publication, describe the metholody used to make the data FAIR, and describe software requirements needed to use the data.
+The description of the FAIR-ification must describe for all FAIR Guiding Principles what choices were made for the presented data, citing appropriate literature.
+For example, describe where (meta)data is made findable, what globally unique persistent identifiers are used, such as the the InChI for chemical structures, and what open standards or ontologies are used in the dataset.
+Of particular interest is the domain-specific community standards employed in the dataset.
+This can include applied minimal reporting standards.
+A summary of this can be provided as a table.

 **Citation Typing Ontology pilot**